gioUbbiali/PHI-696/Project-2/README.md

   (d)  O that says that x overlaps y
   (e)  D that says that x and y are disjoint
 ```
+(a) PP that says that x is a proper part of y
+P= is a part of
+PP ≡  P ⊓ ¬P¯
+We don't need x≠y because we are not specifying variables.

+(b) iPP that says that y is a proper part of x
+ iPP ≡ PP¯

+c)  iP that says that x has y as part
+iP ≡ P¯

+(d)  O that says that x overlaps y

+(e)  D that says that x and y are disjoint
+D ≡ ¬O

+We checked our answers with Giacomo's.
 2. Use your axioms from question 1 as the basis of an ALCI T-Box.
 Supplement this T-box with whatever other axioms you like, as well as an A-box, so that you ultimately construct a knowledge base K = (T,A).
 Provide a _model_ of K. This may be graphical or symbolic or both.

 3. Translate the following first-order logic axioms into ALCI: